mehuaniket/KBH-KBC/README.md

   public static $port = 3306;
   public static $encoding = 'utf8';
 ```
-- also import database with phyadmim that i already includes in proect.
+- also import database with phpmyadmim that i already includes in project.
 - website is ready just enter the url in browser like http://localhost/kbh-kbc/
+- add or remove questions as you need!
    improve it if you get some feature missing and also contribute to this project!

 ###setup set